 Renting a sailing boat in Croatia for a week will cost you around 4.500 euros on average within the summer season.
 June and September prices vary between 2.500€ and 4.000€.

 The price includes:

 Renting a boat in Croatia requires a valid license issued by the state authority of the country that you are coming from.
 Sailing within Croatian territorial waters requires a valid international nautical certificate of competence (ICC) and a VHF radio station certificate.
 You can rent sailing yacht in Croatia bareboat or with knowledgeable Croatian skipper in Split or any other marinas along the Croatian coast.

 Renting a bearboat charter in Croatia usually includes:

 What are the mandatory extras for a 7-day sailing cruise in Croatia?

 What are the optional extras?

 Yacht charters from Split to Dubrovnik run on a 7-day itineraries.
 Including the stops on 5 most beautiful south Dalmatian islands Brač Hvar Vis Korčula and Mljet.
-A couple of private sailing charters in Croatia sail these premium routes with personalized sailing itinerary.
-You can start your sailing trip and board either in Split or Dubrovnik.
+A couple of private sailing charters in Croatia sail these premium routes with personalised sailing itinerary.
+You can start your sailing trip in Split or Dubrovnik.